Does Biafra Still Exist

 It arose from a town on the river known as ‘Biafra’ or ‘Biafara’ in the area east of the Benin Empire.
 The coasts of these regions later became known as the Bight of Biafra.

-Biafra was identified as the capital of a kingdom of the same name and this town continued to appear on maps at the same river location.
-Nevertheless, this kingdom does not seem to exist today; if these maps are correct in terms of this town’s location, ‘Biafra’ would be somewhere near today’s Cameroonian town of Yabassi which is also on the Wouri River.
+Biafra was identified as the capital of a kingdom of the same name, and this town continued to appear on maps at the same river location.
+Nevertheless, this kingdom does not seem to exist today; if these maps are correct in terms of this town’s location, ‘Biafra’ would be somewhere near today’s Cameroonian town of Yabassi, which is also on the Wouri River.

 Of note, Biafra would be in the Nkam district of Cameroon’s Littoral Region, which is where Yabassi is today, which is also the Cameroonian department through which the Wouri passes.

-The exact location of the settlement, or whether this town existed or not, has not been ascertained, it could be that the town and kingdom were entirely composed of an amalgam of different kingdoms, such as the Bamum Kingdom and other territories.
+The exact location of the settlement, or whether this town existed or not, has not been ascertained.
+It could be that the town and kingdom were entirely composed of an amalgam of different kingdoms, such as the Bamum Kingdom and other territories.
 In any case, in the 19th century, the city and the ‘kingdom’ of Biafra were excluded from maps.

 When was Biafra created?